doctest/doctest/doc/markdown/faq.md

 - tests in headers... might end up in different test suites - and only 1 of them will get registered? or might have ifdef-ed parts that get compiled differently based on how/where the header is included...... so not a good practice to write tests in header files

 - how subcases work - http://pastebin.com/rwghFzK4 - or look in the repo

+- why c++98?

+- will the library support checking for memory leaks? no. use tools like valgrind or the sanitizers.